 decision-making processes, risk assessment, and customer

 service.
-These technologies help in providing personalized
+These technologies help in providing personalised

-banking experiences and optimizing operational workflows.
+banking experiences and optimising operational workflows.

 Your Bank has implemented the following customer centric